-While he’s here, two young guys hand us leaflets – an invitation to: ‘Come along to the Winchester Gospel Hall.
+While Pierre is with me, two young blokes hand us leaflets; an invitation to “Come along to the Winchester Gospel Hall.
 Enjoy a FREE hot lunch and receive your own FREE Bible.
-12:30-1:30pm’, and on the back, the menu: ‘A succulent Beef burger in a soft, white Bread roll with caramelised onions, melted cheese and leafy green salad…served with fried chips.
+12:30-1:30pm,” and on the back, the menu; “A succulent Beef burger in a soft, white Bread roll with caramelised onions, melted cheese and leafy green salad…served with fried chips.
 Gooey Chocolate brownies.
 Assortment of biscuits.
 Hot tea, steaming coffee, Ice cold water.
-Soft drinks’.
-And underneath – ‘all this completely free of charge’, which I somewhat doubt – there IS a price to pay: YOUR SOUL!!
+Soft drinks.”
+And underneath – “all this completely free of charge,” which I somewhat doubt – there IS a price to pay – YOUR SOUL!
 Pierre and I discuss this prospect of a free hot lunch.
-I think he likes the idea but apart from the more sinister aspects, it would take me 20 minutes to walk up there, on the Andover Road, and 20 minutes back, soul hopefully intact.
-Nah!
+I think he likes the idea but apart from the more sinister aspects, it would take me twenty minutes to walk up there, on the Andover Road, and twenty minutes back, soul hopefully intact.
+I’ll pass.

-Halfway through, I’m aware of a couple of students or young tourists – a boy and girl, a bit to my right.
+Halfway through, I’m aware of a couple of students or young tourists; a boy and girl, to my right.
 The bloke’s filming me but he’s trying to make out he isn’t because every time I turn my head slightly his way, he quickly starts inspecting his camera.
-This happens several times over 10 minutes.
-Over the course of the last 2 years I’ve decided that I won’t let this sort of thing bother me as (usually) at the end, whoever it is will donate something.
-I can’t be bothered getting angry – there’s so much other stuff that makes me angry, and I certainly wouldn’t demand they come over and donate.
+This happens several times over ten minutes and over the course of the last two years I’ve decided that I won’t let this sort of thing bother me as, usually, at the end, whoever it is will donate something.
+I can’t be bothered getting angry as there’s so much other stuff that makes me angry, and I certainly wouldn’t demand they come over and donate.
 I’ve seen Big Issue Simon do that when some Japanese guy was taking a photo of him.
-The Japanese take photos of anything!
+The Japanese take photos of anything and everything.
 Anyway, I bet I’m in loads of people’s holiday albums!
-I again attempt Tommy Emmanuel’s Classical Gas…and mess it up, although I get along a lot better with Borsalino, my current favourite.
-An old guy – well, 60 (old enough) but with one of those well-lived-in faces (the same one who came up recently and was going on about his SG guitar and Marshall amp and how he couldn’t get the right sound), he comes up after Apache and asks how much I’d charge to go round his house and sort his sound out for him.
+I again attempt Tommy Emmanuel’s Classical Gas and mess it up, although I get along a lot better with Borsalino, my current favourite.
+An old guy – well, 60 (old enough) but with one of those lived-in faces (the same one who came up recently and was going on about his SG guitar and Marshall amp and how he couldn’t get the right sound), he comes up after Apache and asks how much I’d charge to go round his house and sort his sound out for him.
 I ask where he lives – Micheldever.
 I say that’s a few miles away and I don’t drive.
 He says that’s OK, he’ll come and pick me up.
-Hm.
-I give him my card instead and say if he phones me, I might be able to talk him through it.
+Hmm.
+I give him my card and say if he phones me, I might be able to talk him through it.

-For the second set, I intend doing an hour – that’ll make a total of 3, which is long enough for a 50 year old man.
-When I start playing, I notice one of the homeless guys in the doorway of the closed-down shop (Jessops, I think) opposite.
+For the second set, I intend doing an hour and that’ll make a total of three, which is long enough for a soon to be fifty-one year old man.
+When I start playing, I notice one of the homeless guys in the doorway of the closed-down Jessops shop opposite.
 I remember him being there before when I’ve been playing here.
-Anyway, 20 minutes into my set, a couple of WPCSO’s arrive and move him on, so he stands near the bench a few feet off for a bit, then goes off somewhere.
-A few minutes later he’s back, camped out in the doorway and soon after, the same two WPCSO’s are back, having another ‘word’…joined a few minutes later by two more – of the burly, male sort.
-These 4 stand around this guy for awhile before one escorts him off, down towards the King Alfred statue.
+Anyway, twenty minutes into my set, a couple of WPCSO’s arrive and move him on, so he stands near the bench a few feet away for a bit, then goes off somewhere.
+A few minutes later he’s back, camped out in the doorway and soon after, the same two women are back, having another “word”, joined a few minutes later by two more, of the burly, male sort.
+These four stand around this guy for awhile before one escorts him off, down towards the King Alfred statue.
 I reckon they’ll turn left in a minute and go to the police station.
 I don’t get it though.
 He wasn’t being a nuisance, the shop doorway isn’t being used, he didn’t appear inebriated or drugged up.
 In fact, I don’t even think he was begging.
 Why not leave him be?